 No illegal music files are to be played, installed, stored or distributed on studio machines.
 Tracks used for academic purposes must be credited.

 No physical tampering, abuse or ‘removal’ of equipment from the studios is permitted.
-If you see any suspicious activity report this immediately to the Open Media Lab support staffor dial security on 373-7599 ext 85000
+If you see any suspicious activity report this immediately to the Open Media Lab support staff, NICAI Helpdesk or dial security on 373-7599 ext 85000

 No computers are to be relocated, or network cables to be re-routed.